ishwar6/my-own-redis-in-python/docs/approach.md

 The # Replication heading in the response is optional, you can ignore it.
 The response to INFO needs to be encoded as a Bulk string.
 An example valid response would be $11\r\nrole:master\r\n (the string role:master encoded as a Bulk string)

+Stage -13  Replicaof and other details
+The --replicaof flag
+By default, a Redis server assumes the "master" role.
+When the --replicaof flag is passed, the server assumes the "slave" role instead.

+redis-cli -p <PORT> info replication we should respond with a Bulk string where each line is a key value pair separated by :.
+The replication ID and offset

+Part 2:
+Every Redis master has a replication ID: it is a large pseudo random string.
+This is set when the master is booted.
+Every time a master instance restarts from scratch, its replication ID is reset.

+Each master also maintains a "replication offset" corresponding to how many bytes of commands have been added to the replication stream.
+We'll learn more about this offset in later stages.
+For now, just know that the value starts from 0 when a master is booted and no replicas have connected yet.

+In this stage, you'll initialize a replication ID and offset for The master:
+The ID can be any pseudo random alphanumeric string of 40 characters.
+For the purposes of this challenge, you don't need to actually generate a random string, you can hardcode it instead.
+As an example, you can hardcode 8371b4fb1155b71f4a04d3e1bc3e18c4a990aeeb as the replication ID.
+The offset is to be 0.
+These two values should be returned as part of the INFO command output, under the master_replid and master_repl_offset keys respectively.
+$ redis-cli INFO replication
+The program should respond with a Bulk string where each line is a key value pair separated by :.

+master_replid, which should be a 40 character alphanumeric string master_repl_offset, which should be 0